aaditirokade/data-structures/Weekly_assignment5/README.md

 2. From the diagram, it's evident that the data is not structured in a way that it is redundant. e.g there can be multiple rounds of poker on a single day.
 So 'date' gets repeated.
 Similarly, the cards dealt in hold, flop, turn and river sequence can also repeat themselves with multiple rounds.
 Same applies to 'result' as well.
 Hence, deta is denormalized.

 3. The data can be structured depending upon the requirement (use case).
 Since it's in a *key:value* format, it provides a certain flexibility of the structure.
 We may want to use a certain structure constructed using certain key:value pairs of the same data set for particular purpose.
-Similar applies to the hierarchy of the data, in my opinion, it's flexible and does not affect the usage/extraction of the data much.
+Same applies to the hierarchy of the data, in my opinion, it's flexible and does not affect the usage/extraction of the data much.

 #### Part2